 If an emergency arises when the office is closed, call (410) 266-1007.
-Please listen to the recording and write down the number you will need to call.
+Please listen to the recording and write down the number you must call.
 DO NOT HANG UP.
 At the tone, leave a clear message that states your name, date, time of call, and a number where you can be reached.

 Call the office at (410) 266-1007 to schedule a visit.
 If it is after hours and you feel you can wait until the office reopens, call and leave a clear message, giving your name, date, and time of the call and where you can be reached.

 Someone from the office will call you as soon as the office reopens.
 If the pain is too severe to wait, contact our Annapolis dental office (410) 266-1007 and follow the instructions.

-Crown Came Off:
+Crown Came Off

 Remove the crown from your mouth.
 Rinse and gently brush and floss the area (if it is not too sensitive).
 Dry the area with clean gauze, cotton, and/or Q-tip.
 Place Vaseline or toothpaste (using a Q-tip or toothpick) inside the dried crown and place it back on the tooth.
 Do not eat on that side.

-Temporary Crown Came Off:
+Temporary Crown Came Off

 Follow the same directions above and call the office at (410) 266-1007 to schedule an immediate appointment.

-Cut Lip or Tongue:
+Cut Lip or Tongue

 Never put aspirin, alcohol, or any other painkiller against the gums near the aching tooth.
 This could cause a burn to the tissue.
 Call Dr. Sheen at (410) 266-1007 immediately.
-If you cannot reach Dr. Sheen and you have excessive swelling (abscess/infection) go to the hospital.
+If you cannot reach Dr. Sheen and have excessive swelling (abscess/infection), go to the hospital.
 You may need to start a regimen of antibiotics immediately.

 DO NOT wait if the swelling is severe.
 Infections in the face can be very serious!

-Objects Caught Between The Teeth:
+Objects Caught Between The Teeth

-Tooth Knocked Out Completely:
+Tooth Knocked Out Completely

 Never touch the root.
 Rinse the tooth gently with warm water.
 DO NOT SCRUB the root.
 If possible, replace the tooth in the socket and call the office at (410) 266-1007 as soon as possible.

-Place ice compresses over the area to avoid swelling.
+You can place ice compresses over the area to avoid swelling.
 If you do not have any gauze, use a moist tea bag (remove the string and staple).
 If Dr. Sheen is not available or cannot return your call, and the bleeding does not stop, or you feel you need sutures, go to the hospital.
 Take the tooth with you.
 The hospital may have an Oral Surgeon on call.